termon/sceis-placement-handbook/src/content/docs/on-placement.md

 ## Responsibilities

-On commencement of a placement there are certain responsibilities placed on the student, the employer and the overall supervision of the student during the placement.
+On commencement of a placement year, there are certain responsibilities placed on the student, the employer and the overall supervision of the student during the placement.

 ### The Student